-Hadoop and HBase workloads tend to vary a lot and it takes experience to anticipate the amounts of storage, processing power, and inter-node communication that will be required for different kinds of jobs.
+Hadoop and HBase workloads tend to vary a lot and it takes experience to correctly anticipate the amounts of storage, processing power, and inter-node communication that will be required for different kinds of jobs.

 This document provides insights on choosing the appropriate hardware components for an optimal balance between performance and both initial as well as the recurring costs.
+(For a brief summary of the hardware sizing recommendations, see the Conclusion of this Guide.